Procurement Frameworks.

 Choosing the winning service

-• whole life cost – the cost effectiveness, price and running costs of the service
+• whole life cost – price, cost effectiveness, and running costs

-• technical merit and functional fit – for example, coverage, security measures and performance
+• technical merit and functional fit – e.g. MIS coverage, performance, security

-• after-sales service management – the helpdesk, account management function and assurance of supply of a range of services
+• after-sales service management – helpdesk, account management, continuity of supply

-• non-functional characteristics – for example, supplier terms, help with onboarding and offboarding, scalability, reliability, and data centre location
+• non-functional features – scalability, onboarding/offboarding, reliability, data location

 Extending your G-Cloud contract